onein50million/vk-mem-erupt/README.md

 [![Lines of Code](https://tokei.rs/b1/github/gwihlidal/vk-mem-rs)](https://github.com/gwihlidal/vk-mem-rs)
 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![APACHE2](https://img.shields.io/badge/license-APACHE2-blue.svg)

+*** This is a fork of Graham Wihlidal's vk-mem-rs, but using erupt instead of ash for Vulkan bindings ***

 This crate provides an FFI layer and idiomatic rust wrappers for the excellent AMD Vulkan Memory Allocator (VMA) C/C++ library.